 If you look even closer, the eye can pick apart the two colors and see that Perfect Greige is a tad more on the gray side.
 Balanced Beige, at least compared to Perfect Greige, appears more beige.

-And if you’re unsure whether or not Balanced Beige is your must-have color in your home, that’s ok!
-There are many similar and exquisite colors to consider.
+If youโre unsure whether or not Balanced Beige is your must-have color in your home, thatโs ok!
+There are many similar and (perhaps even better?) colors to consider.

 - Kilim Beige (Sherwin Williams): a soft neutral color with a warm, inviting feel